 Step 3 – Serve the summons and complaint.
 The tenant must be formally served by a registered process server, sheriff, or neutral adult.
 The lawsuit must be served within 60 days of filing or the case may be dismissed.

 Step 4 – Tenant responds.
-As of January 1, 2025, under AB 2347, tenants now have 10 business days to file a written response (previously 5 calendar days).
+As of January 1, 2025, under AB 2347, tenants now have 10 court days to file a written response (previously 5).
 If the tenant was served by mail, they get an additional 5 court days.
 If no answer is filed, the landlord can request a default judgment.

 Step 5 – Court hearing or trial.
 If the tenant responds, the court sets a trial date, which must be within 20 days of the request.
 Both parties present evidence, and the judge issues a ruling.
 Tenants can request a jury trial, which extends the timeline significantly.